 - What happens if this medication doesn’t work?
 Can I switch or stop taking it?

-There are different antidepressant options for nursing parents.
-You may want to talk with your health team about the pros and cons of taking these medications.
+You may want to talk with your health team about the pros and cons of taking antidepressants.

 Untreated depression may mean more intense symptoms.
 This is why it’s a good idea to discuss all treatment options with a health professional.
-Depression can be managed and support is available.
+Depression can be managed and support is available, while breastfeeding while on antidepressants is often safe.